gbosetti/trap-backend/README.md

 # TrapBackend

+This project is supporting the backend of a triage platform.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.

 ## Setup